ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 ???
 There are many ways to say this - No Jerks Allowed, Avoid Poisonous People, be decent, whatever.
-The point is, where everyone is a volunteer and many people are doing this as a side task or second effort, ensuring that everyone is welcome is the most important factor for a long-lived healthy project.
+The point is, where everyone unteer and many people are doing this as a side task or second effort, ensuring that everyone is welcome is the most important factor for a long-lived healthy project.
+Our communities rely on many volunteers; ensuring it's a welcoming project for newcomers should be your goal.

 ---
 template: logorb